In the June 2017 issue of our newsletter; please see articles with discussions on:

 Partner, Retirement Plan Services

 Joe has dedicated the past 15 years to helping organizations improve and enhance their retirement programs.
 His long-term track record of success is a result of working with hundreds of employers in implementing prudent processes designed to reduce fiduciary liability and plan expenses, meet specific plan objectives and significantly improve participant outcomes.

-Investment advisory services offered through Sikich Financial, a Registered Investment Advisor.
+**Investment advisory services offered through Sikich Financial, an SEC Registered Investment Advisor.